-Vimpat is a prescription medication approved by the Food and Drug Administration (FDA) in 2008 for the treatment of partial-onset seizures in people 17 and older.
-Doctors may also prescribe Vimpat for other types of seizures.
-Vimpat may be prescribed alone as a monotherapy or together with other drugs as an adjunctive medication.
-Vimpat is also known by its drug name, Lacosamide.
+Vimpat is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to control partial-onset seizures in people 4 years of age and older.
+Vimpat may be prescribed alone or together with other drugs.
+Vimpat is also referred to by its drug name, lacosamide.

-Vimpat is an anticonvulsant, or drug that prevents seizures.
-It is believed that Vimpat works in cases of epilepsy by inhibiting nerve signals.
+Vimpat is an anticonvulsant, or in other words, a drug used to prevent and control seizures.
+It is believed to work in cases of epilepsy by inhibiting nerve signals in the brain.

 How do I take it?

-Vimpat is usually taken orally as a tablet or liquid twice a day with or without food.
-It is important to swallow Vimpat tablets whole without crushing or chewing them.
-Vimpat may also be given intravenously on a temporary basis if it is impossible for you to swallow medicine.
+Prescribing information states that Vimpat is taken orally as a tablet or liquid or injected intravenously (into your vein).
 Your doctor will likely start you on a low dose of Vimpat and gradually increase the dosage.

 Avoid driving or operating machinery until you are certain you understand how Vimpat affects you.